google/earthenterprise/earth_enterprise/docker/README.md

 images:

 * Build platform
-* Source code origin: from the main repository, a fork, another branch, or from the current repository clone on your disk
+* Source code origin: from the main repository, a fork, master or another branch, or from the current repository clone on your disk
 * Port to forward HTTP connections
 * Custom image to run, e.g. one that contains extra data such as tutorial resources or custom built globes

 These options are controlled by environment variables that are passed to the build scripts.
-Since it may become inconvenient to pass more than a couple values on the command line, you may put the variable definitions in a shell script file instead, and source it before executing each command.
+Since it may become inconvenient to pass more than a couple of values on the command line, you may put the variable definitions in a shell script file instead, and source it before executing each command.